wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 The SSH certificate file is created by what is called a policy "wrapper" program because it wraps policies around the public key, such as limiting the life span of the key wrapped to 24 hours.

-The Policy Wrapper program is a <strong>Hashicorp Vault</strong> server maintained by an enterprise.
+The Policy Wrapper program is a <strong>HashiCorp Vault</strong> server maintained by an enterprise.

 To ensure the authenticity of certificates, GitHub references another public key -- the <strong>Certificate Authority</strong> public key generated on the Vault server and pasted into GitHub by the administrator.